What's listed ?

 Anyhow,everything we do get is listed here..........

-The low down on all the Trumpton characters
+All the Trumpton characters

 (Camberwick characters are here.
 Chigley characters are here)